AMN-SHK/UnibotFM/data/nlu.md

 - maximum numbers of KT allowed?
 - how in grading invaluated
 - grading system
+- rubrics of college
+- how are students graded
+- what are credits
+- rubrics system

 <!-- Library Related -->
 ## intent:ask_library